Mmust-Ihub/Josa/backend/README.md

   ]
   ```

-## Business Blogs
+## Business posts

-when a user clicks on the business button on the navbar, the frontend sends a request to the backed which then returnes all blogs associated with the business category.
+when a user clicks on the business button on the navbar, the frontend sends a request to the backed which then returnes all posts associated with the business category.

 - url: GET [{{dev_base_url}}/api/v1/user/business]()

-- The response body is a list/array of all the business blogs.
+- The response body is a list/array of all the business posts.

 - ```json
   [